HSF/hsf.github.io/_gsocproposals/2020/proposal_CMS-Monitoring.md

 A student should implement an additional middleware (layers) on top of existing open-source solutions, e.g. `vmalert` for VictoriaMetrics, and be able to compose them into working implementation of intelligent Alert system for CMS experiment.
-The system should be deployed to Kubernetes cluster as a set of loosly coupled components and/or microservices.
+The system should be deployed to Kubernetes cluster as a set of loosely coupled components and/or microservices.

 ## Requirements